anthonyjzhang/CloudParameters/README.md

 # CloudParameters-DynamoDB
-This project implements API methods to retrieve keys and values from AWS Systems manager Parameter Store and Amazon DynamoDB using the AWS Java SDK.

-<h1> CST-AWSCloudParameters Project </h1>

 An extension of my CST-CloudParameters web application.
 This adds functionality to the web application to retrieve and filter values from a DynamoDB table, whose name is stored in AWS Systems Manager Parameter Store.

 <h2> 📄 Summary </h2>